awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 | z1d\.3xlarge | 8 | 30 | 30 |
 | z1d\.6xlarge | 8 | 30 | 30 |
 | z1d\.12xlarge | 15 | 50 | 50 |

+**Note**
+If `f1.16xlarge`, `g3.16xlarge`, `h1.16xlarge`, `i3.16xlarge`, and `r4.16xlarge` instances use more than 31 IPv4 or IPv6 addresses per interface, they cannot access the instance metadata, VPC DNS, and Time Sync services from the 32nd IP address onwards\.
+If access to these services is needed from all IP addresses on the interface, we recommend using a maximum of 31 IP addresses per interface\.

 ## Scenarios for Network Interfaces<a name="scenarios-enis"></a>